-A laser communications model that enables a bidirectional space-to-ground communication link between a CubeSat and an optical ground station, with downlink speeds of up to 1 Gbps and uplink data rate of 200 Kbps.
+The AAC Clyde CubeCat is a laser communications module that enables a bidirectional space-to-ground communication link between a CubeSat and an optical ground station, with downlink speeds of up to 1 Gbps and uplink data rate of 200 Kbps.

 The iADCS200 matches the ST200 star tracker with the RW210 series reaction wheels, and the MTQ200 series magnetorquers.
 Combined with Berlin Space Technologies’ flight-proven control algorithms, it offers an entirely autonomous attitude control system, in the space of 2 standard CubeSat PCBs.

 The iADCS400 matches the ST200 star tracker with the RW400 series reaction wheels, and the MTQ400 series magnetorquers.
 Combined with Berlin Space Technologies’ flight-proven control algorithms, it offers an entirely autonomous attitude control system, in the space of 5 standard CubeSat PCBs.

 A reaction wheel designed for 1-3U CubeSats and similar platforms.
 Available in 3 models offering 1.5, 3.0 or 6.0 mN.m.s of angular momentum storage respectively in both directions.
 0.1 mN.m of torque enables rapid slewing operations for smallsats.